jhotmann/tasker-phone-modes/README.md

 To activate a context, simply call the `AddToContext` task with the name of the context as the first parameter.
 The `ContextChanged` profile will pickup the change and read the configurations for all active contexts.
 Configuration file names should match the context names in Tasker i.e. if you have a context named `home`, the framework will look for a configuration file named `home.json` for its configuration.

 If multiple contexts are active, the framework does a few things to determine what the device settings should be set to.
 Only the highest priority `primary` (see the configuration spec for a description of `primary` and `secondary` contexts) context will be used.
 If there is a tie for highest priority, then the last to be activated will be used.
-All `secondary` contexts that are active will be used, but settings from higher priority contexts will take precidence over lower priority contexts.
+All `secondary` contexts with a priority higher than the primary context will be used, and settings from higher priority contexts will take precidence over lower priority contexts.
 Also, `secondary` context's settings will take precidence over `primary` context's settings.

 See the technical details below and the examples from my own setup to help paint the full picture of how this framework can be beneficial to you.